Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: Introduction

 \section{Introduction}

-Deep learning is addicted to large high-qualified training data.
-The training data is often dispersed over a set of data owners (i.e., clients).
-The traditional central machine learning (ML) training approach requires clients to upload their local data to a central server.
-However, clients may be reluctant to share their local data with any other entities (e.g., the central server) since their local data (e.g., commercial valuable data, personal biometric data) is highly privacy-sensitive.
-To alleviate the security concerns, federated learning (FL) \cite{konevcny2016federated} is proposed to support distributed local training via using a central server for model aggregation.
-In FL, since the local data never leaves a client, the client data privacy can be preserved.
-In recent years, FL has attracted intensive research efforts from both academia and industry (e.g., \cite{marfoq2021federated, agarwal2021skellam, zhang2021subgraph}).
+\IEEEPARstart{F}{ederated} learning (FL) supports distributed training of a global machine learning model across multiple devices with the help of a central server.
+The local dataset held by each device is never exchanged in FL, so the local dataset privacy is protected.
 The most famous FL algorithm is FedAvg \cite{mcmahan2017communication}.
-In one round of FedAvg training, a central server sends the global model weight to a portion of distributed clients (i.e., active clients).
-Then, each client trains the model using the local data.
-Next, each client sends the new model weight to the central server, which is responsible for computing the new aggregated averaged model.
+In one round of FedAvg training, a central server sends the global model weight to a portion of distributed devices (i.e., active clients).
+Then, each device trains the model using the local data.
+Next, each device sends the new model weight to the central server, which is responsible for computing the new aggregated averaged model.
 Afterward, the server sends the new global model to some re-selected active clients to start the next round of FedAvg training.
-After numerous rounds of training, the ML model can be well trained.
-Each client can exploit the well-trained ML model for different applications.
+After numerous rounds of training, the ML model can be well-trained.
+Each device can exploit the well-trained ML model for different applications.
+In this paper, we refer to devices as clients in FL.